angeldollface/angeldollface.github.io/posts/2024-07-20-Crabs-and-Sharks.markdown

 }
 ```

-In the first line we define the asynchronous "get_count_and_post" function.
+In the first line we define the asynchronous "get\_count\_and\_post" function.
 This function needs to be asynchronous because network requests take time to complete and may fail to do so.
 This also takes time.
 Our function accepts six paramaters.
 Here's a brief explanation of them:

 - 1.) "url": This parameter contains the URL to the information on the Sharkey instance's server that will return the count of users currently online.
-- 2.) "api_base": This parameter will be needed for posting a note and describes the path on the Sharkey instance's server that returns information when requested in a computer-readable format.
+- 2.) "api\_base": This parameter will be needed for posting a note and describes the path on the Sharkey instance's server that returns information when requested in a computer-readable format.
-- 3.) "base_url": This is the basic URL to Sharkey instance we are trying to post to.
+- 3.) "base\_url": This is the basic URL to Sharkey instance we are trying to post to.
 - 4.) "token": Since an action like posting to your account requires you to login to your account first, this parameter is a string of text which is a shortcut to login to your Sharkey from code you write, in this case Rust.
-- 5.) "reaction_acceptance": This parameter is an enum from my Sharkey library to describe what sort of reactions we would like to accept on our posts from our bot.
+- 5.) "reaction\_acceptance": This parameter is an enum from my Sharkey library to describe what sort of reactions we would like to accept on our posts from our bot.
-- 6.) "reaction_acceptance": This parameter is an enum from my Sharkey library to describe who can see the posts we make from our bot.
+- 6.) "visibility": This parameter is an enum from my Sharkey library to describe who can see the posts we make from our bot.

 The function does not return any data but operations inside the function can go wrong which is why we return a result.

 Let us get to operation one in our function: get the current count of users online.
-Add the following code inside the "get_count_and_post" function:
+Add the following code inside the "get\_count\_and\_post" function:

 ```Rust
 let resp = match reqwest::get(url).await {